alexjmold/alexjmold-portfolio/src/content/cards/credit-score-map.md

 ---
 title: 'Credit Score Map'
-text: 'Credit score map of the UK'
+text: 'An interactive map of the UK which breaks down credit score data across counties and age brackets for Experian'
 type: 'work'
 sortOrder: 4
 link: '/portfolio/credit-score-map'